ahirner/py-cf-crawl/README.md

 # Structured retrieval of [cofounderslab](https://cofounderslab.com) profiles in Python
 ... with [pymongo](https://api.mongodb.org/python/current/), [BeautifulSoup](https://pypi.python.org/pypi/BeautifulSoup/) and [Scrapy](http://scrapy.org). <br>
+Because data is represented differently for each profile type, the process is split up into three steps:
+1. searching
+2. scraping
+3. parsing and output
-Because data is represented differently for each profile type, searching, scraping and parsing are separated from each other.
-This allows to make adaptations to the final data without throwing away retrieved pages.
+This allows to make adaptations for the final output without throwing away retrieved pages.
-##Crawling Profile Summaries
+##Searching for Profile Summaries
 ####Usage
 `python cf-crawl.py` <br>
 Make sure your mongoDB instance is accessible (port and URL hardcoded).
 You can interrupt the process any time without loosing data. <br>